calumgrant/fei-parser/docs/worklist.md

   - Create an evaluator for said expression parser
   - Create a toy language as a demo

+- Check whether we are an LALR algorithm and how to reduce the states.

 - Test parsing istreams.
 How does the token value work???

 - Test empty rules